HazekiahWon/-hw-pattern-recognition/Bayes/README.md

 5. `Bayes4Test_PCA`
 a sub class that further incorporates PCA dimensionality reduction while inheriting from the `Bayes4Test`

-# Additional Files
+# Main program
 - main.py
 you will find all codes here
 can be safely imported as a small library for Bayes

+# Additional Files
 - logger_*.txt
 the logger file recording information during training, validation and testing phase
 Note that you can turn some off by switching the `verbose` param of `test()`